eladlaor/DockerLogger/README.md

         Complete the abstraction of DB model:
             generify all the lines of code which at this point still rely specifically on MongoDB.

-        Shorten some functions
+        Improve function compartmentalization
-            Primarily, logContainer().
+            Primarily, of logContainer().

+        Testing
             Learn about ways to implement deeper, more automated and more informative tests.

+        Research
+            I would continue learning about what goes on behind the curtains.
+The why's.

+        Shorten this README :)
+            Making it more concise and visually-friendly.

 ## What did I learn

     Thanks to this task,
     I've made my first-ever steps in the following topics:
-        Javascript
-        Docker
-        NodeJS
-        Express
-        MongoDB
-        UI (Swagger)
+        Javascript, Docker, NodeJS, Express, MongoDB, and producing a UI.

     Looking forward to keep learning :)